rentpath/blog/articles/webpack_tboyd/article.md

 In the past, you might solve this problem with dynamic loading techniques like passing callbacks, dynamically creating script tags, keeping track of state through booleans scattered throughout your code, and so on.
 You might end up with a sloppy state machine scattered across about 5 files that is still slow and vulnerable to race conditions.

-By virtue of its **universal abstraction** of modules, Webpack handles this part for you.
-All you have to do is specify which sections of code depend on which assets, using split points.
+By virtue of its universal abstraction, Webpack handles this part for you.
+All you have to do is specify which sections of code depend on which modules, using split points.

 Here’s one optimal solution to the problem above: